 Navigate to the “Add New Account” dialogue box:

-Click the “Manual set-up” or “Additional server types” check box, and then click “Next“.
+Or on older versions of Outlook just select the “Manual set-up” or “Additional server types” check box, and then click “Next“.

 Under User Information, configure the following settings: